 Forty-three kilometers and again the voice behind Marcus spoke up angrily.
 “Damn it man!
 You are not paying me enough to die in this bucket!”

 “Sit down Taggit!”
 Adene, Marcus’s co-pilot, snapped back, “Your yapping is going to get us killed if you don’t sit the fuck down and let him concentrate!”
 Taggit slammed his hand on the hull in response, but did not say a word.
-He opted instead to back into the midsection at the rest of his crew.
+He opted instead to stare back into the midsection where sat the rest of his crew.

 If only he did concentrate, Marcus thought as he squeezed the controls.
 If only he hadn’t been so overconfident about his own piloting skills during friendly dogfights with Morgan and LeBlanc.
 He should of been concentrating more on Franks’ signature atmospheric freefall technique that was so deadly, but so easy for him.
 Had he been concentrating, he would never realized it was anything but easy.

 Now he was the one freefalling, and he discovered the technique was not easy at all.
 Thirty-two kilometers and counting.
 The frigates hull was still glowing a hot red, but the smaller debris was used up.
 Marcus pushed on the thrusters once more, edging close to the tail end of the smoking hull.
 Adene winced as she looked out the window to the proximity hull as it passed by.